Microcurrent – Low Intensity Direct Current

 We apply unique, portable, palm-sized microcurrent equipment during a clinic session.
 You sometimes also take the equipment home for continuous use over a number of days.

-Below is a small sample of the literature on the use of microcurrent:
+Below is a very small sample of the literature on the use of microcurrent:

 Lee BY, AL-Waili N, Stubbs D, et al. Ultra-low microcurrent in the management of diabetes mellitus, hypertension and chronic wounds: Report of twelve cases and discussion of mechanism of action.
 International Journal of Medical Sciences.
 2010;7(1):29-35.
 [PDF with images] [2nd study: Venous Stasis Ulcers, Northeast Center for Special Care, Lake Katrine, NYC, USA].